BuddyHawley/BuddyHawley/README.md

 	Michael Vey, Omori (i lovei lovei love i), Faith the unholy trinity (OH MY GOD FAITH FAITH FAITH FIATH IUFHRHAHTB DHABD FAITH INT)
  	Uh the fazbear frights books SPECIFICALLY the second one idk...
-I didnt read the other ones and I didnt like the first one so..............Im not in the fnaf fandom nor do I consider myself a fan though lol (Nothing towards fnaf fans I just dont really have an interest in fnaf anymmoorrreee)
+I didnt read the other ones and I didnt like the first one so..............Im not in the fnaf fandom nor do I consider myself a fan though lol (Nothing towards fnaf fans I just dont really have an interest in fnaf anymmoorrreee + I do like the games
+    but I am not in the fandom I just like silly robiot.... sihj...........)
     	HEheheh weezer
  	uh idk I dont like a lot of things (Im not rlly in any fandoms so I guess it wouldnt rerally matter)